A strictly-functorial and small dg-enhancement of the derived category of perfect complexes: Construction of the presheaf

 \begin{lem} $\Perf_\fS$ is a dg--enhancement of the derived category $\Dperf(\fS)$ of perfect complexes on $\fS$. \end{lem} \begin{proof} First observe that the dg--category $\perf_\fS$ is strongly pretriangulated; this is because the shifts of objects of $\perf_\fS$ and the cones of morphisms of complexes between objects of $\perf_\fS$ are isomorphic to objects of $\perf_\fS$.
 Note that $\ac_\fS$ is strongly pretriangulated as well, since the shifts of acyclic complexes are acyclic and the cones of morphisms of complexes between acyclic complexes are acyclic too.
 Hence $\Perf_\fS$ is a strongly pretriangulated dg--category.
 Moreover, we have equivalences of triangulated categories

-Here the equivalence on the left follows from \cite{drin}*{Theorem 3.4} and it remains to prove the equivalence on the right, which is a slight modification of \cite{tt}*{3.5.3}.
-As explained in the proof of \cite{tt}*{3.5.3}, to show that $H^0(\perf_\fS)/H^0(\ac_\fS)\simeq \Dperf(\fS)$ it suffices to prove the following: for every perfect complex of $\Oo_\fS$--modules $E$ there exists a bounded above complex $F$ of modules in $\scrD_\fS$ and a quasi--isomorphism $F\overset{\sim}\to E$.
+Here the equivalence on the left follows from \cite{drin}*{Theorem 3.4} and it remains to prove the equivalence on the right.
+By \cite{tt}*{1.9.7}, to show that $H^0(\perf_\fS)/H^0(\ac_\fS)\cong \Dperf(\fS)$ it suffices to prove the following: for every perfect complex of $\Oo_\fS$--modules $E$ there exists a bounded above complex $F$ of modules in $\scrD_\fS$ and a quasi--isomorphism $F\overset{\sim}\to E$.
 The existence of such a quasi-isomorphism is proved in Lemma \ref{lem:resolution}, see Remark \ref{rem:perfect}. \end{proof}

 \begin{lem} Let $M$ be an $\Oo_\fS$--module which is either \begin{enumerate} \item a coherent $\Oo_\fS$--module, or \item a subquotient of an object of $\scrD_\fS$. \end{enumerate} Then $|M(U)|\leq \kappa$ for all $U\in\Op(\fS)$. \end{lem} \begin{proof} Suppose first that $M$ is a coherent $\Oo_\fS$--module.
 Since $\fS$ is Noetherian, every open subset of $\fS$ is quasi-compact, and we can write $U$ as the union of a finite number of affine open subsets $\Spec A_i$ ($1\leq i\leq k$).
 Notice that $A_i$ has cardinality at most $\kappa$ since it is a $k$--algebra of finite type.
 Notice also that $M(\Spec A_i)$ has cardinality at most $\kappa$ since it is a finite $A_i$--module.
 It follows that $|M(U)|\leq \kappa$ since we have an injection $M(U)\to \prod_{i=1}^k M(\Spec A_i)$.